eForms Logo

 North Carolina Postnuptial Agreement

-A North Carolina postnuptial agreement is a contract between two spouses to determine how their assets will be distributed should the marriage end in divorce or death.
-Postnuptial agreements are signed by people who are already married, which makes them different from prenuptial agreements or “prenups,” signed before a marriage begins.
+A North Carolina postnuptial agreement is a contract between two spouses that determines how assets will be distributed should the marriage end in divorce or death.
+Postnuptial agreements are signed by people who are already married.

 Laws